rkuenzi-epfl/Wnder/summaries/sprint11.md

 ## Léonard

+This week I fixed a bug that would lead the app to crash in case the permission were refused or the GPS disabled.
+My second task was to modify TakePictureFragment to allow the user to upload tours.

+The second task was depending on other tasks and as I had not much time during the week, It was ready too late to be reviewed.

+Next time, I should help people working on those other tasks to make the overall process less tedious.

 ## Nicolas

 This week I had to assigned tasks: I had to do the backend for the "tour" feature, and I had to add a button leading to the "tour" feature in the UI.